-We don’t come to your house for the cookies, although they are delicious.
+We don’t come to your house for the cookies.
 We come to see you, to love you, to enjoy the season of giving because we are lucky enough to be with those we love.
-If it stresses you out, skip the baking.
-I’ll love you just as much over a package of holiday-themed Oreos.
+If it stresses you out, please skip the baking.
+We’ll love you just as much over a package of holiday-themed Oreos.

 Holiday stress stems entirely from expectations we put on ourselves.